RonalOrtuno/homework-1/README.md

 song for my dance piece and her song Runaway was the one that caught my attention.
 Second place would be Doja Cat.
 I love her as a person and her music.
 She recently released a song called Jealous Type.
 If this is being read, you should definitely give it a listen.

+Dancing in Highschool: speaking of dance, I should talk about my time dancing in Highschool since it's something that I enjoyed doing.
+I did dance for all 4 years in Highschool.
+I would choregraph dance pieces and perform them along side my classmates.
+I attempted to take a dance course when I was still attening Fullerton College but sadly the class got canceled due to not enough students being enrolled.
+I want to take another dance course in the future.
+Hopefully CSUF has dance courses that actually get full.